The classification of DNA local conformations

 Figure: Dinucleotide unit of DNA structure with the set of selected torsions.

 NtC classes are defined by torsion angle ranges and each class is annotated by a short description describing its main structural features (Tab.
 1).
+PDB files of class representants are available.

 |AA00||the most frequent, "canonical" A-DNA (identical to A-RNA)||83||206||287||293||174||55||83||199||202|